Buying a House with Student Loans in 2024

 Bottom Line

-Buying a house with a student loan can be a big decision.
+Buying a home with student debt can be a big decision.
 If you can manage all of your debts, then you can opt for a mortgage.
 Some lenders approve mortgages with as little as a 3% down payment.

 If you feel you have no control over the transaction, Houzeo can be a one-stop solution.
 With Houzeo, you can look for the best mortgage lenders and get hassle-free approval.
 Along with the mortgage, Houzeo can also help you discover your home with a wide range of listings.